/ seo-tools / Best WordPress SEO Plugins in 2026

-Top WordPress SEO plugins compared - features, pricing, and which one to pick for your SEO workflow.
+Top WordPress SEO plugins compared with current pricing, install counts, and which one to pick for your SEO workflow.

 WordPress powers over 40% of the web, but a bare WordPress install does almost nothing for search engine optimization out of the box.
 That is where SEO plugins come in.
 They handle everything from meta tags and XML sitemaps to schema markup and content analysis, turning your WordPress site into an SEO-friendly machine without touching a single line of code.